 - No fit test or training is required (but is still recommended)

-Exception: Voluntary use of dust masks are not required to complete the medical evaluation, but still must do everything else listed above.
+Exception: Individuals electing voluntary use of dust masks are not required to complete the medical evaluation, but still must do everything else listed above.